syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/in-line-editing.md

 Here's an example of how to enable adding new rows at the bottom of the grid:

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/edit/inline-rowposition/razor %}
+{% include code-snippet/grid/edit/inline-rowposition/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="rowposition.cs" %}
 {% include code-snippet/grid/edit/inline-rowposition/rowposition.cs %}